staircase-dev/staircase/docs/getting_started/intro_tutorials/03_plotting.rst

     @savefig intro_tutes_plot_arrows.png
     sf.plot(arrows=True);

 Another stylistic choice is whether to connect adjacent intervals with vertical lines or not.
-This can be achieved with the *style* parameter.  :mod:`Matplotlib` provides the backend for plotting and we can make use of the *ax* parameter to pass in a :class:`matplotlib.axes.Axes` argument.
+This can be achieved with the *style* parameter.  :mod:`matplotlib` provides the backend for plotting and we can make use of the *ax* parameter to pass in a :class:`matplotlib.axes.Axes` argument.

 .. ipython:: python